cda-tum/mqt-ddsim/docs/source/Contributing.rst

     Look through the `GitHub Issues <https://github.com/cda-tum/ddsim/issues>`_ for bugs.
 Anything tagged with "bug" is open to whoever wants to try and fix it.

 - ✨ Propose New Features
-    Propose new features at https://github.com/cda-tum/ddsim/issues using the *✨ Feature request* issue template.
+    Propose new features at https://github.com/cda-tum/ddsim/issues using the *Feature request* issue template.
 Please make sure to fill out all relevant information in the respective issue form.

 - ✨ Implement New Features
     Look through the `GitHub Issues <https://github.com/cda-tum/ddsim/issues>`_ for features.
 Anything tagged with "feature" is open to whoever wants to implement it.
 We highly appreciate external contributions to the project.